dra2020/vtd_data/README.md

 *
 * 2014 data for MA, MN, NC, TX: Metric Geometry and Gerrymandering Group (https://mggg.org/).
 (MGGG data available under Open Database License: http://opendatacommons.org/licenses/odbl/1.0/)
 * 2016 data for OH (2010 shapes only): Metric Geometry and Gerrymandering Group.
-* 2018 data for AR: Open Precincts (Princeton Gerrymandering Project) (https://openprecincts.org/).
+* 2018 data for AR (2010 shapes only): Open Precincts (Princeton Gerrymandering Project) (https://openprecincts.org/).
 * 2018 data for NV (2010 shapes only): Open Precincts (Princeton Gerrymandering Project).
 * 2018 data for CO, OR (2010 shapes only): Metric Geometry and Gerrymandering Group (via Princeton Gerrymandering Project).
 * 2018 data for WA: MIT Election Data Science Lab (via Princeton Gerrymandering Project).
-* 2018 and 2020 data for CA: California Statewide Database.
+* 2018 data for CA: California Statewide Database.
-* 2016 data for CA (2010 shapes only): California Statewide Database.
 *
 * 2010 shapes have no 2020 election data and no other election data obtained after 2020 shapes were published by the Census Bureau.
 ## Logs